To everyone performing at DCM this weekend, break legs and blow minds! (Click below for the full schedule.)

 Give yourself the best possible odds.
 Dress the part.

 Beards are popular these days.
-But 99% of clients just see “pedophile” when presented with facial hair.
+But unless the role calls for a hipster, 99% of clients see “prisoner” or “pedophile” when presented with facial hair.

-Shaving your beard, or at least trimming it down to /0/” target=”_blank”>Henry Cavill proportions, will increase your casting potential a hundredfold.
+Shaving your beard, or at least trimming it down to Henry Cavill proportions, will increase your casting potential a hundredfold.

 And never, ever cut your hair right before a shoot.

 I once cast an actor with shoulder-length hair.
 She showed up on set two days later with a pixie cut.
-It’s the kind of thing that makes clients go ballistic.
-And can get you fired on the spot.
+It’s the kind of thing that makes clients go ballistic – and can get you fired or blacklisted.

 Even if you’re just contemplating a trim, always ask before doing it.